 - Remove from the oven and allow the cookies to cool on the baking sheet for 3-4 minutes.

-- Then, transfer the cookies onto a cooling rack, allowing them to cool completely.
+- Then transfer the cookies onto a cooling rack and allow them to cool completely.

 How To Store Orange Crinkle Cookies